sergioB79/theForge/site/forge/content/forge/movies/passed/burning.md

 SUBTITLE: Hunger That Has Nowhere To Go

+INFO:
+A slow-burn psychological mystery where missing facts hurt more than revealed truths.
+Class tension, erotic jealousy, and privilege blur into a threat that never fully materializes.
+Refuses tidy answers, trapping viewers inside a young mans unraveling perception of reality.
+Explores invisible violence in a society that claims everything, and everyone, is clearly seen.

 This film belongs to the quiet, slow fires: not spectacle, but smoldering unease.
 It does not hand over answers; it erodes certainty until only a bare, raw question remains.
 What we are left with is not a mood, but a wound in the shape of an absence.

 🔥 WHAT MAKES IT FORGE MATERIAL?